chapel-lang/chapel/doc/rst/language/spec/modules.rst

 A submodule may not be imported without either the full path to it, or a ``super`` or ``this`` prefix at the beginning of the path.

-An error is signaled if symbols brought in by this ``import`` are accessed and would conflict with other symbols, see :ref:`Use_And_Import_Conflicts` for more information.

 A module or a public module-level symbol being imported may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the